 - 1. Verify that the system date and time are correct.
 See Setting the Time and Date (Optional). - 2.
 Install and configure an FTP server on the PC or laptop you are using to perform the import or export.
 See Configuring the Internal Ports for FTP or SFTP. - 3.
 In the PTP 820G's Web EMS, select Platform > Configuration > Configuration Management.
-The Configuration Management page opens.
+The Configuration Management page opens. - 4.
+In the Configuration Management page, select FTP.

-Figure 146 Configuration Management Page
+Figure 152 Configuration Management Page - FTP/SFTP

-4. Click FTP Parameters to display the FTP Parameters page.
+5. Click FTP Parameters to display the FTP Parameters page.

-Figure 147 FTP Parameters Page (Configuration Management)
+Figure 153 FTP Parameters Page (Configuration Management)

-- 5. In the File transfer protocol field, select the file transfer protocol you want to use (FTP or SFTP). - 6.
-In the Username field, enter the user name you configured in the FTP server. - 7.
+- 6. In the File transfer protocol field, select the file transfer protocol you want to use (FTP or SFTP). - 7.
+In the Username field, enter the user name you configured in the FTP server. - 8.
 In the Password field, enter the password you configured in the FTP server.
-If you did not configure a password for your FTP user, simply leave this field blank. - 8.
+If you did not configure a password for your FTP user, simply leave this field blank. - 9.
 If the IP address family is configured to be IPv4, enter the IPv4 address of the PC or laptop you are using as the FTP server in the Server IP address field.
-See Defining the IP Protocol Version for Initiating Communications. - 9.
+See Defining the IP Protocol Version for Initiating Communications. - 10.
 If the IP address family is configured to be IPv6, enter the IPv6 address of the PC or laptop you are using as the FTP server in the Server IPv6 address field.
-See Defining the IP Protocol Version for Initiating Communications. - 10.
+See Defining the IP Protocol Version for Initiating Communications. - 11.
 In the Path field, enter the location of the file you are downloading or uploading.
 If the location is the root shared folder, it should be left empty.
 If the location is a sub-folder under the root shared folder, specify the folder name.
-If the shared folder is "C:\", this parameter can be left empty or populated with "//"... - 11.
-Click Apply, then Close, to save the FTP parameters and return to the Configuration Management page. - 12.
+If the shared folder is "C:\", this parameter can be left empty or populated with "//"... - 12.
+Click Apply, then Close, to save the FTP parameters and return to the Configuration Management page. - 13.
 In the File name field, enter the name of the file you are importing, or the name you want to give the file you are exporting.